Usain Bolt: 'No hard feelings' after losing Olympic gold

 "But the fact that I got the chance to say 'the triple triple,' it kind of made me feel good."

-Key to Bolt's retirement decision was just how much has been involved in preparing for major races and events.
+Key to Bolt's retirement decision was the workload involved in preparing for major races and events.

 "To do four more years of this, it's tough.
 It's not easy to motivate yourself year after year.
 I've accomplished all I've wanted to so it would be very hard to motivate myself."